-Prince Harry will step down from his military appointments, it has been decided.
+Prince Harry will step down from his military appointments, it was been decided last month.

 Buckingham Palace said the Duke and Duchess of Sussex "understand that they are required to step back from royal duties, including official military appointments".

-Following discussions with the Queen and the Royal Family, after which it was announced on Saturday that the couple will stop using their HRH titles, "as they are no longer working members of the Royal Family".
+Following discussions with the Queen and the Royal Family, after which it was announced the couple will stop using their HRH titles, "as they are no longer working members of the Royal Family".

 The changes will come into effect from the Spring.

 The Duke will, however, continue his role as patron of the Invictus Games Foundation.

 Harry and Meghan first announced their intention to "step back as 'senior members' of the Royal Family" in January.

 The Duke of Sussex was appointed Captain General Royal Marines in December 2017, succeeding his grandfather, the Duke of Edinburgh, in the role.

 In June 2018, Prince Harry received promotions in all three services, becoming Lieutenant Commander in the Royal Navy, Major in the British Army, and Squadron Leader in the Royal Air Force - ranks it was announced in February he will retain.

 Prince Harry will step back from the following military appointments: